-Alpo dry dog food receives the Advisor’s lowest rating of 1 star.
+Alpo Dog Food receives the Advisor’s lowest-tier rating of 1 star.

-The Alpo Dog Food product line includes 2 kibbles, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Alpo Dog Food product line includes two dry recipes, each claimed to meet AAFCO nutrient profiles for all life stages.

 - Alpo Come and Get It Cookout Classics

-Alpo Come and Get It Mixed Grill dog food was chosen to represent both products in the line for this review.
+Alpo Come and Get It Cookout Classics was selected to represent both products in the line for this review.

 Alpo Come and Get It Cookout Classics